A New Navigator Concept Is Most Spacious, Luxurious Lincoln SUV Yet,

 Lincoln's design team drew inspiration from luxury sailboats and yachts when designing the new concept.
 This influenced everything from the clean, modern lines and Storm Blue paint on the exterior that mimics the grays and blues of sea and sky, to the teak finishes, custom gear and wardrobe management system found inside.

-So ... the doors, the steps, the dash, the steering wheel, the closet .... are e expecting this to be a bit more divorced from production that Continental?
+So ... the doors, the steps, the dash, the closet .... are e expecting this to be a bit more divorced from production that Continental?

 I'll bet we aren't too too too far off from a Navigator Black Label trim.
 The side steps will be one step, not three.
 If Lincoln brings these doors to production I was crap myself.
 The closet may be around in a much lesser way.